 - Parsley for garnish if desired

-- Prepare the marinade by combining the oil, vinegar, lemon juice, mustard, garlic, ginger powder, black pepper, minced habanero, seasoning powder, minced garlic, bay leaves, and salt in a medium bowl.
+- Prepare the marinade by combining the lemon juice, vinegar, mustard, 2 tbsp oil, minced garlic, bouillon powder, minced habanero, ginger powder, salt, and black pepper in a medium bowl.
 Mix well and set aside.

-- Place the chicken pieces in a large bowl, add the onion slices, bay leaves, and marinade.
-Mix well then cover with a tight-fitting lid or a plastic wrap and refrigerate for a few hours, preferably overnight.
+- Place the chicken pieces in a large bowl, and add the onion slices, bay leaves, and the marinade.
+Mix well, then cover with a tight-fitting lid or a plastic wrap and refrigerate for a few hours, preferably overnight.

-- Add 3 to 4 tablespoon of oil in a pan, gently place the chicken in the oil and brown them on both sides (be sure not to crowd the pan).
+- Add 2-3 tablespoons of oil to a pan, and brown the chicken on both sides for 7-10 minutes on medium heat (don't crowd the pan).
 Remove from heat and set aside.

-- Scoop out the onions from the marinade (don’t discard the marinade) and fry the onions until they well reduced.
-5 to 10 minutes.
+- Scoop out the onions from the marinade (don't discard the marinade) and fry the onions until they are well reduced - about 5 to 10 minutes.

-- Return the browned Chicken inside the cooking onion together with the remaining marinade and chicken stock or water.
-Reduce the heat to medium-low and continue to cook for another 15 to 20 or until the chicken is nice and tender, and the sauce is well reduced to your preference.
+- Add the browned chicken, remaining marinade, and chicken stock or water to the onion-based cooking pot.
+Reduce the heat to medium-low and continue cooking for 15 to 20 more minutes or until the chicken is tender and the sauce is well reduced to your preference.

-- Add the olives and simmer.
+- Stir in the olives and simmer for 3 to 5 minutes.
 Adjust the seasoning if necessary.

 If you make this Chicken Yassa Recipe, I’d love to see pictures of your creations on Instagram or Facebook. #cheflolaskitchen